MOTTechnologies/J2534DotNet/README.md

 The ALPHA sample application is exactly that, an ALPHA.
 It must not be used to program cars that are driven on the street.

-It currently will read and write the flash from BF/FG Australian Falcons with NO ERROR CHECKING
+It currently will read and write the flash from BF/FG Australian Falcons with NO ERROR CHECKING.
+If you use this program there is absolutely no support or warranty and it must be done so at your own risk.

-If you attempt to write the flash to another vehicle it will BRICK THE PCM
+If you attempt to write the flash to a vehicle other than a BA/BF and it succeeds it will BRICK THE PCM

+The J2534/OBD/UDS library will continue to remain public and be updated.
-This is a proof of concept only and will not be further developed.
+The sample program is a proof of concept only and will not be further developed.